King (Florence and the Machine song)

 "King" is a song by English indie rock band Florence and the Machine from their fifth studio album, Dance Fever (2022).
 It was released on 23 February 2022 by Polydor Records.
 The song was written and produced by Florence Welch and Jack Antonoff.
 A pop rock ballad with a strong bassline, the song discusses Welch's conflict in choosing between her career and starting a family as well as gender expectations for women in society.

-"King" was praised by music critics for its themes and composition, some of them called the song a career highlight.
+"King" was praised by music critics for its themes and composition, with some of them calling it a career highlight.
 Autumn de Wilde directed the music video for "King", which was shot in Ukraine, and stars Welch, Jack Riddiford, Alexander Antofiy, backup dancers, and an orchestra.
 The song was nominated for Best Alternative Music Performance at the 65th Annual Grammy Awards.

 Background and release

 On 21 February 2022, the band's fans received a medieval-styled tarot card in the mail that featured a photo of Florence Welch dressed in period clothing.
 The card had the word "King" on it, and each envelope was inscribed with "Florence + the Machine – Chapter 1" along its back.
 That same day, digital billboards began popping up around London that featured the same picture of Welch that was printed on the card.
 The band's website was also updated with fifteen tarot cards, the first of which featured the mailer's design.
 "King" was digitally released on 23 February 2022, as Dance Fever's lead single.